oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/02.Linux/kde-desktop-integration/docs.en.md

  * **Folder:**/remote.php/dav/files/YOUR_DISROOT_USERNAME/
  * Select the checkbox for "Use encryption"
  * Hit "Save and Connect"
- * You will be asked for your password,
+ * You will be asked for your password.

 ![](en/kde_files3.gif)